RasaHQ/rasa/docs/api/rasa-sdk.rst

 An action's ``run`` method returns a list of events.
 For more information on events see :ref:`Events`.
 The action itself will automatically be added to the tracker as an ``ActionExecuted`` event.
-If the action should not trigger any other events it must return an empty list.
+If the action should not trigger any other events, it must return an empty list.

 ``Tracker``
 -----------

-The ``rasa_sdk.Tracker`` lets you access the bots memory in your custom actions.
+The ``rasa_sdk.Tracker`` lets you access the bot's memory in your custom actions.
 You can get information about past events and the current state of the conversation through ``Tracker`` attributes.